RikuSato0/NexusTrader/docs/source/installation.rst

 .. code-block:: python

-   from nexustrader.config import Config from nexustrader.constants import StorageBackend
+   from nexustrader.config import Config from nexustrader.constants import StorageType

    config = Config(
-       storage_backend=StorageBackend.SQLITE,
+       storage_backend=StorageType.SQLITE,
    )

 .. note::

-   It is recommended to use `StorageBackend.SQLITE` for production environment, since `StorageBackend.REDIS` will be deprecated in the future version.
+   It is recommended to use `StorageType.SQLITE` for production environment, since `StorageType.REDIS` will be deprecated in the future version.

 First, create a ``.env`` file in the root directory of the project and add the following environment variables: